Xiej5645/hawks-highway/README.md

 Hawks' Highway is an Eco-friendly travel planner, inspired by the need to address carbon emissions and promoting sustainable travel habits.
 It is designed for every day commuters and offers a gamified approach to reducing carbon emissions.

 ## About us
 We are a team of 4 students from Hunter college, first or second time attending a hackathon event.
-We live traveling, and we have a passion for sustainability.
+We love traveling, and we have a passion for sustainability.
 We are excited to bring this project to life.
 Features are still very limited, due to time constraints.

 ## Purpose
 This project aims to: